 Smart Devices & Bring your own Device

 As workplaces evolve, there will be an inevitable change for the technology required.
 With more BYOD (bring your own device) in place, employees will be more likely to bring their equipment with them to work.
 With more laptops and tablets and less traditional desktops (in a shared work environment), the need to have the required tech will increase.
-As smart workplaces and co-working hubs increase throughout Ireland, designated meeting rooms with the right type of software will become more widespread.
+As smart workplaces and co-working hubs increase throughout Ireland, designated video conference meeting rooms with the right type of software will become more widespread.

 Room software like Zoom Rooms or Microsoft teams rooms will continue to be used to accommodate meetings between employees, clients and business partners.
 Tools like these will be particularly important as the days of everyone being in the same room at the same time will be not be too common for many organisations.

 Already on the rise, digital signage will only continue to grow.
-As many in retail had to adapt during 2020, there was an innovative use of digital product catalogues.
+As many in retail had to adapt during 2020/2021, there was an innovative use of digital product catalogues.
 It prevents the customer from touching everything and thus reduces the spread of germs.
 In a post-pandemic world, features like this may be here to stay.
-Apart from a health and safety, the power of display and its’s attention-grabbing traits – digital signage could be used more in shop windows and alongside products in store.
+Apart from health and safety, the power of display and with its’s attention-grabbing traits – digital signage could be used more in shop windows and alongside products in store.
 If there’s an opportunity to attract attention and increase sales, then business owners and marketers alike will certainly be looking at it with interest.

 Also just purely from a practical point of view, there are many locations that stand to benefit from digital signage.
 For example, large shopping centres or big buildings such as universities would allow for a more convenient and efficient experience with the use of interactive maps through digital signage.